Écart

 Synthetic Claims

-The synthetic interpretive layer (wiki/claims.md) articulates two claims for which this page is a Wiki home — one at live and one at candidate.
+The synthetic interpretive layer (wiki/claims.md) articulates nine claims for which this page is a Wiki home — six at live and three at candidate.
 Live and candidate claims are cited with provisional framing per CLAUDE.md §Claims Register Format.

 Sources

-- merleau-ponty-2020-sensible-world-expression — the earliest attestation of écart in MP's work.
+• merleau-ponty-2020-sensible-world-expressionone of two complementary 1953 cardinal attestations of écart in MP's work (the perceptual register; PbP gives the parallel linguistic register, see next entry).
 Key passages: 27 ("the circle = mode of divergence"); 21 ("vertical and horizontal... primarily by the cases where they are disrupted and as levels"); 28 ("divergence with respect to a level that is not thematic"); 86 ("diacritical systems with use values"); 112 ("language expresses not significations but differences of significations.
 Likewise the body"); 174v ("signs are diacritical... language ends up signifying by means of registering significative differences without ever bearing any that are positive").
 The 1953 usage is perceptual-diacritical rather than ontological; the later ontological charge develops from 1954–55 onward